-18/00443/FUL: Conservatory and porch extensions at 35 Clifton Road, Matlock Bath.
+18/00530/FUL: Single storey side extension at The Beeches, Upperwood Road, Matlock Bath.

 Please find below my response to the consultation concerning the above application.
 These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification in July.